swayos/swayos.github.io/README.md

 chsh -s /bin/zsh
 ```

-Now zsh will setup XDG_SESSION_DIR and start sway automatically on the default terminal.
+Now zsh will setup XDG_SESSION_DIR and start sway automatically as a dbus session on the default terminal ( sway as a dbus session is needed for pipewire and other programs ).
 It will also remember every command you typed and offers command completion which is the best thing in terminals

 <br/>